-The domain name is so essential, that I need to dedicate a whole article about it.
+The question of how to choose a domain name is so essential, that I need to dedicate a whole article about it.
 Here’s why.
 Above all, your domain name is a branding opportunity!
 Similar to regular people, it serves as the first impression to flirt with potential, first-time customers.
 How much would you trust a guy whose name is Scar?
 No wonder he became the villain of The Lion King.
-The same applies to websites: nobody even bothers to visit one with a bad name.
+The same applies to websites.
+Nobody even bothers to visit one with a bad name.
 Trust me.

 Okay cool, I get it now, but how do I choose the proper domain name?
 Do I mash up my parents’ names?
 I heard once Spotify was named after Scott and Tiffany, but they changed some letters.

 I hope that’s true, but no. Let’s find out together how to choose the best domain name, that fits your project.
 Carefully consider following the next key-points and you’ll be successful by the end of this article.
 Your domain should be:

 - Pronounceable (please!)

 - With keywords

 How to Choose a Well-Branded Domain Name